sonkodemba/Fine_Tune_FastBert/README.md

-# Fine_Tune_FastBert
+# Fine-Tuning BERT

 BERT fine-tuned to perform spam classification.

 Libraries used: PyTorch and Transformers